 Edit schema visually, generate documentation, and prepare reviewed migration scripts for safer releases.

 Google AlloyDB is a fully managed PostgreSQL-compatible database service on Google Cloud designed for demanding OLTP workloads while simultaneously supporting fast analytical queries through an integrated columnar engine.
 The columnar engine automatically selects hot columns based on query patterns and maintains an in-memory columnar store in parallel with the row-based primary storage, enabling hybrid transactional and analytical processing (HTAP) without separate ETL pipelines.
 Additional features such as ML-based query optimizer tuning, pgvector support for AI embeddings, AlloyDB AI integration, and AlloyDB Omni for on-premises deployments distinguish it from standard Cloud SQL PostgreSQL.
-DbSchema connects using the standard PostgreSQL JDBC driver and introspects AlloyDB schemas including extensions, foreign tables, and partitioned tables, rendering them as interactive schema diagrams.
+DbSchema relies on the same standard PostgreSQL JDBC driver to introspect AlloyDB schemas — including extensions, foreign tables, and partitioned tables — and renders them as interactive schema diagrams.

 Download DbSchema Free See Google AlloyDB Features